wp-plugins/powerpress/readme.txt

 = 1.0.3 =
 * Released on TBA
-*
+* Added link to enable Category Podcasting from the Categories page in WordPress.
+Added 'Podcast Settings' and 'Add Podcasting' links under Categories table listing.
+* Retitled Category Casting to Category Podcasting to clear up confusion
+* Fixed sufficient permissions to access this page bug when selecting players in Simple Mode (Thanks Ben!)
-* Fixed bug with Mp3 flash maxi player where <div> container was not closed properly.
-(Thanks JWM!)
+* Fixed bug with Mp3 flash maxi player where <div> container was not closed properly (Thanks JWM!)
 * Updated <param> tags for player embeds so they are XML complaint (Thanks billhector!)
-* Fixex bug with PowerPress conflicting with the headspace2 plugin in the blog dashboard.
-(Thanks digigirl!)
+* Fixex bug with PowerPress conflicting with the headspace2 plugin in the blog dashboard (Thanks digigirl!)
 * Fixed Protected Content link by adding slash before wp-login.php (Thanks Grant!)
-* Removed unneeded javascript include to audio-player.js. (thanks Mark!)
+* Removed unneeded javascript include to audio-player.js (thanks Mark!)

 = 1.0.2 =